Alannah Delahunty-Pike (she/her)

 Parent Research Assistant

 As a mother to three children who have used the emergency department, Rebecca brings an invaluable perspective to the research team.
-Rebecca is currently a Research Assistant working on the Youth and Parent Engagement Scoping Review and development of a patient and family engagement strategy for the IWK Health Centre.
+Rebecca is currently a Research Assistant working on the Youth and Parent Engagement Scoping Review and development of a patient and family engagement strategy for IWK Health.